-Director, Spiritual Care and Learning Centre; Ecumenical Chaplain, McMaster UniversityEmail: firstname.lastname@example.org
+Director, Spiritual Care and Learning Centre, McMaster UniversityEmail: firstname.lastname@example.org

-Andy is the director of McMaster’s Spiritual Care and Learning Centre and ecumenical chaplain at the university.
+Andy is the director of McMaster’s Spiritual Care and Learning Centre at McMaster University.
 Having served as a spiritual care provider for faith-based communities and institutional settings for more than 30 years, his experience reveals how the commonality of our human spirit has many ways to address our diverse human conditions.
 Andy believes that when we address our diversity in this way, we’re not only a more compassionate society, but also a more just society.

 Dr. Raj Balkaran